nationalarchives/front-end-development-guide/2017/profile-peer-review-checklist.md

 * The resulting site, application or feature is compatible with supported operating systems and browsers

 ### Comments from peer reviewer and developer(s)

+Source code has been checked again the W3C validator, and all check fine.

 ## Lessons learned